chisty/asp.net-web-api-articles/serialization-and-model-binding.md

 Here we extend the *DoubleEqualCustomMediaFormatter* from **BufferedMediaTypeFormatter** and did the overriding of *CanReadType*, *CanWriteType* and *WriteToStream* methods.

 **CanReadType** decides which type the formatters can deserialize and **CanWriteType** decides which types it can serialize.
-Here the code returned false from **CanReadType** as we didnít want to deserialize the type.
+Here the code returned false from **CanReadType** as we didn‚Äôt want to deserialize the type.
 In **CanWriteType**, we checked whether the type is our Book type or its *IEnumerable* collection.
 If the type match is successful, then we returned true otherwise false.
 We did overriding of **WriteToStream** with our custom logic to serialize our custom type by writing to stream.
 In every line which we wrote in stream, we separated the properties with *double equal sign (==)*.

 Using Postman when we sent request to our **ApiController** attaching *custom accept header*, our *custom media formatter* executed and gave the expected result.
 The result screenshot are attached below: